 - PA speakers: PA speakers or bullhorns allow you to send your voice outside your vehicle.

 - Power Acoustik radio speakers: these are high-quality, branded speakers for cars.
 From coaxial speaker pairs to component systems and stereos: installing these in your car can give you finer audio from your CB radio output.

 - Cases: many of us ignore that the radio (or scanner) that we use needs protection as well.
 That’s why they have cases.
 Heavy-duty leather carrying cases are all the rage right now.

 - Belt chips: belt chips enable you to attach your CB radio to your belt using a holster.
 They sometimes come with mounting clips and screws.

 - 12 Volts: there are tons of 12-volt accessories on the market right now ranging from vacuums and soldering irons to chargers.

-- Meters: SWR meters allow you basic tuning capabilities which are crucial to setting up your antenna for your desired use of CB radio service.
+- Meters: SWR meters allow you basic tuning capabilities of CB radios which are crucial to setting up your antenna for your desired use of CB radio service.